 - instances where the EU has determined that the country or international organization ensures an adequate level of protection; or,

-- when the Government of the Republic of Serbia has determined that a country or international organization ensures an adequate level of protection (the Serbian government has not yet determined any country as ensuring an adequate level of protection);
+- when the Government of the Republic of Serbia has determined that a country or international organization ensures an adequate level of protection (i.e., it has been added to the list of adequate countries/international organizations);

-- when an international agreement on the transfer of personal data is concluded (the Serbian government has not yet finalized any international agreements).
+- when an international agreement on the transfer of personal data is concluded.

 When the employer is transferring personal data to a country outside Serbia which doesn’t ensure an “adequate” level of protection, the transfer is allowed if the entity receiving the personal data (such as a parent company) meets certain Commission-approved safeguards and employee rights and legal protections are available.